wix-incubator/wix-cli-docs/guides/example/page_functionality_wix_sdk.md

 ---

-Once we import everything, we'll use the [`useWixModules()`](https://dev.wix.com/docs/sdk/api-reference/sdk-react/hooks#usewixmodules) hook create an initialized copy of the `products` module that we can use directly in our page component code.
+Once we import everything, we'll use the [`useWixModules()`](https://dev.wix.com/docs/sdk/api-reference/sdk-react/hooks#usewixmodules) hook create an initialized copy of the `products` module that we can use directly in our page extension code.
 We retrieve the `products` module's [`queryProducts()`](https://dev.wix.com/api/sdk/stores/products/queryproducts) function that we can use to access store products.

 ```tsx
 const { queryProducts } = useWixModules(products);